Samuel-R-021/Samuel-R-021/README.md

 * Version Control: Git, GitHub.

 ### 🎓 Background:
-I have a Bachelor of Science in Chemistry 👨‍🔬 from [Universidad Central de Venezuela](http://www.ucv.ve)
+I have a Data-Science certificate 👨‍💻 from [Soy Henry](https://www.soyhenry.com) I have a Bachelor of Science in Chemistry 👨‍🔬 from [Universidad Central de Venezuela](http://www.ucv.ve)

 ### 📫 How to reach me: